Mikerniker/evacuaid/README.md

 - Implement a better user login/password/register options.
 - Allow users to modify or update the inventory database.
 - Refine functionality based on actual processes.
+- Organize and fix code to make it cleaner

 Feel free to clone the repository, explore the code!